Promoting Accessibility To Healthcare | UC Davis MIND Institute

 • PATH: Patient and family perspectives

-Patients with autism and other neurodevelopmental disabilities have unique health care needs.
-The Promoting Accessibility To Healthcare (PATH) Program at the UC Davis Children's Hospital and UC Davis MIND Institute is finding the best way to help autistic and other neurodiverse patients have the best possible experience with hospital visits, surgery, and blood draws.
-This video tells you why that’s important.
-Neurodiverse patients and families share their experiences with health care and explain how to make a health visit better for everyone involved.
+Patients with autism and other neurodevelopmental conditions often have special healthcare needs.
+The PATH Program at UC Davis Children’s Hospital and the UC Davis MIND Institute is working to make hospital visits, surgeries, and blood draws easier and more comfortable for autistic and other neurodiverse patients.
+This video explains why that matters.
+Neurodiverse patients and their families share their experiences and offer ideas on how to make healthcare visits better for everyone.

 • Why did the PATH Program Start?